MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 ![Updated Trust Policy](/img/bypass-oidc-trust/updated-trust-policy.png){:lightbox="true"}

-And add the environment to our pipeline, proceed through the review and merge process, and watch our updated pipeline perform as expected
+And add the environment to our pipeline, proceed through the review and merge process, and watch our updated pipeline perform as expected.

 ![Added environment](/img/bypass-oidc-trust/added-environemnt.png){:lightbox="true"}
 ![Environment Deployed](/img/bypass-oidc-trust/environment-deploy.png){:lightbox="true"}

 ## Malicious user number two

-Another bad actor notices this new change to use environments, so he attempts to do a deployment aswell.
+Another bad actor notices this new change to use environments, so he attempts to do a deployment as well.

-Remember that now, we are no longer able to rely on the Trust Policy to limit our credentials to a specific branch because there is no reference to the branch in the Trust Policy due to the limited subset of options provided to us.
+Remember that now we are no longer able to rely on the Trust Policy to limit our credentials to a specific branch because there is no reference to the branch in the Trust Policy due to the limited subset of options provided to us.

 We can update the malicious branch with the new environment and push to our branch: